Apanatshka/blog/_posts/2024-04-06-parsing-and-all-that.md

 }
 ```

 Our parse table has now become code directly, with these functions named after the sorts of the rows.
 They call rules that are also functions, which in turn use the sort functions.
-Those rules also use `consume`, this time without having to reverse any orders.
+Those rules also use `consume`, this time without having to reverse the order of the rule body.

 ```rust
 pub fn lex(input: String) -> Vec<Terminal> {